Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Experimental setup and methodologies

-Figure~\ref{fig2}(b) also shows the wall-pressure variance from the streamwise microphone array (open squares), which is attenuated relative to the data from point measurements described earlier.
-Despite the attenuation of the small-scale $p_w$, $\overline{p^2_w}^+$ depicts an overall growth with increasing $Re_{\tau}$.
-This is expected considering the $Re_{\tau}$-energization of large-scale motions \citep{klewicki2008,baars2024,deshpande2025} that dominate the spatially-filtered pressure field.
-The same figure also considers variances of the Fourier-filtered data (again with bandpass regions of $f\delta/U_\infty < 1$ and $k_x\delta < 10$), which similarly show gradual growth with $Re_{\tau}$.
+With the resolved scales of the measurement in mind, the wall-pressure variance from the streamwise microphone array can be compared to the data from point measurements described earlier.
+Figure~\ref{fig4}(b) shows the current measurement data of $\overline{p^2_w}^+$ (open squares) and, while attenuated, the array data depicts the overall growth of energy with increasing $Re_{\tau}$.
+This growth nominally follows the same trend as the empirical fit of \citet{farabee1991}, with the only difference being a quasi-constant downward shift synonymous with the attenuation of viscous-scaled energy.
+This is expected considering the $Re_{\tau}$-growth of the intermediate-scaled $p_w$-contributions \citep{klewicki2008,baars2024,deshpande2025,pirozzoli2025} that are (partially) resolved by the present multi-pinhole arrangement.
+The consistency of the $Re_{\tau}$-growth of the $\overline{p^2_w}^+$ obtained from the array, with that exhibited by fully-resolved $\overline{p^2_w}^+$, is also indicative of the array spatial resolution decreasing only marginally for increasing $Re_{\tau}$ (relative to $Re_{\tau}$ $>$ 1400).
+The same Fig.~\ref{fig4}(b) also considers variances of the Fourier-filtered experimental data corresponding solely with the large (outer)-scaled contributions (with bandpass regions of $f\delta/U_\infty < 1$ and $k_x\delta < 10$), which show quasi-constant variation with $Re_{\tau}$ consistent with the findings of \citet{pirozzoli2025}.